 To be eligible for export, the products must be either registered or listed as ‘export-only’ on the Australian Register of Therapeutic Goods (ARTG).

-At this stage, most if not all medicinal cannabis products intended for export are listed for ‘export-only’ on the ARTG.
-These products are manufactured under a current TGA GMP licence, however they have not been reviewed or approved by TGA for commercial supply in Australia.
+At this stage, most if not all medicinal cannabis products intended for export are listed as export-only on the ARTG.
+These products are manufactured under a current TGA GMP licence; however, they have not been reviewed or approved by TGA for commercial supply in Australia.

 At present, types of medicinal cannabis products allowed to be imported by the ODC include:

 - final medicinal cannabis products such as cannabis oil, capsules, therapeutics creams, edibles etc.

 Note that dry flower manufactured in compliance with the GMP under Annex 7 of the PIC/S Guide to GMP code, as a herbal medicine would be approved for export.